 BEDFORD, Ind.
 (AP) _ John Fancher, a former reporter and editor with The (Bedford) Times-Mail and the former Bloomington Herald-Telephone, died Dec.
 23. He was 72.

 Fancher started as a reporter with The Times-Mail in 1948 and was promoted to city editor in 1957.
 He joined the Herald-Telephone in 1964 and served as city editor, editorial page editor and civic affairs editor before retiring in 1986.

 His wife, Frances Fancher, died earlier.
 He is survived by his mother and two daughters.

 Gabriel Lewis Galindo

-Lewis was appointed Panama’s ambassador to the United States in 1977.
-He helped negotiate the agreement under which Washington would transfer control of the Panama Canal to Panama in 2000.
+In 1977, Gen. Omar Torrijos appointed Lewis to be Panama’s ambassador to the United States.
+Largely as a result, the two countries reached an agreement under which Washington would transfer control of the Panama Canal to Panama in 2000.